 Whatever your body type, fitness level or experience, the two biggest changes you can make to improve your running performance and reduce the likelihood of overuse injury are:

-1. Wear shoes with a moderate profile
+1. Wear proper shoes

 2. Learn how to run naturally

 How an Elevated Heel Affects Running Form

 For the past 30 years, running shoes have been designed with thickly cushioned, built-up heels.
 This type of shoe forces the body to balance itself in an unnatural, backward-leaning position.
 Your toes are pointing downward, your weight is shifted rearward, and your back is slightly arched.
 Basically, your body struggles to maintain balance while compensating for the lifted heel.

 If you’ve been running this way for years — and most people have — it’s likely the muscles and other soft tissue in your feet, lower legs (the Achilles tendons in particular) and core need to adapt to the proper body position that comes with running in flat shoes.

 The Achilles tendon acts like a large rubber band that stretches and recoils with every stride.
 If you’ve been wearing shoes with an elevated heel — including your everyday work and casual shoes — your Achilles tendon has a shorter range of motion.
 When you begin running in a level shoe, like a Newton shoe, the Achilles tendon needs to stretch to accommodate for the 10-15 mm distance that used to be taken up by an elevated heel.

 If you abruptly transition from an elevated heel to doing all your mileage in a level shoe, you’re likely to feel some Achilles and calf muscle soreness.
 Instead, make the transition gradually: run less than a mile at a time a 2 or 3 days per week.
 Work on your form and build strength in your feet, ankles and lower legs with the following tips:

 1) Work on strength and balance: